 But what if we’re going to be gone a week or more?

 Building on the comments above, a home refrigerator can be a very convenient place to store your starter for longer periods.
-However, I don’t like to leave my starter for more than a week in the fridge because it usually takes longer to revive with additional care required.
+However, I don’t like to leave my starter for more than a week in the fridge because it usually takes longer to revive with the additional care required.
 I’ve left it in the fridge for up to 2 weeks without any real issue, but if I need a break for more than a week I’ll opt for another method below (usually drying into crumbles).

 But for a week, the fridge is perfect.